The local moduli of Sasaki-Einstein rational homology 7-spheres and invertible polynomials: Local moduli of Sasaki-Einstein metrics on smooth rational homology 7-spheres

-In \cite{CGL}, Theorem 4.1 we established the existence of 75 new $\mathbb{Q}$-homology 7-spheres admitting Sasaki-Einstein metrics with not well-formed quotients, that is, with some group elements having codimension 1 fixed point sets.
+In \cite{CGL}, Theorem 4.1 we established the existence of 75 new rational homology 7-spheres admitting Sasaki-Einstein metrics with not well-formed quotients, that is, with some group elements having codimension 1 fixed point sets.
 All these links, which are listed in a table in the Appendix in \cite{CGL}, are given by polynomials of chain-cycle type of type II with weights satisfying the conditions given in (3.2.1).
 So we have:

-\begin{theo} Let $f$ be and invertible polynomial as in (3.3.1) with weights satisfying conditions (3.2.1).
-If its Berglund-H\"ubsch transpose $f^{T}$ with associated weight vector $\bf \tilde w$ satisfies the conditions given in either Lemma 3.3.1 or Lemma 3.3.2 and additionally $f$ belongs to one of the 236 $\mathbb{Q}$-homology 7-spheres admitting Sasaki-Einstein metrics found in \cite{BGN2} and \cite{CGL}, then the dimension of the local moduli space of Sasaki-Einstein metrics of the $\mathbb{Q}$-homology 7-spheres at $L_{f^T}$ equals zero.
-Thus $\mathbb Q$-homology 7-spheres given as links coming from polynomials $f^T$ as above do not admit inequivalent families of Sasaki-Einstein structures. \end{theo} \begin{proof} This result follows from Propositions 3.3.1 and 3.3.2 \end{proof}
+\begin{prop} Let $f$ be and invertible polynomial as in (3.3.1) with weights satisfying conditions (3.2.1).
+If its Berglund-H\"ubsch transpose $f^{T}$ with associated weight vector $\bf \tilde w$ satisfies the conditions given in either Lemma 3.3.1 or Lemma 3.3.2 and additionally $f$ belongs to one of the 236 rational homology 7-spheres admitting Sasaki-Einstein metrics found in \cite{BGN2} and \cite{CGL}, then the dimension of the local moduli space of Sasaki-Einstein metrics of the rational homology 7-spheres at $L_{f^T}$ equals zero.
+Thus rational homology 7-spheres given as links coming from polynomials $f^T$ as above do not admit inequivalent families of Sasaki-Einstein structures. \end{prop} \begin{proof} This result follows from Propositions 3.3.1 and 3.3.2 \end{proof}